 It's already been a long and busy day, so you may want to wind down your evening with a stroll through downtown for some shopping.
 Fudge is still the must-buy souvenir from Mackinac Island, and Murdick's Fudge was the first to open on the island back in 1887.

 After a stroll, why not a drink?
 Mackinac Island has no shortage of bars and restaurants to choose from.
-And while Elliot and I didn't partake since we were visiting Mackinac Island in 2020 during the coronavirus pandemic, some popular places to grab a drink in other years include:
+Some popular places to grab a drink include: